gepheum/skir-kotlin-gen/README.md

     User.partial(
         name = "Jade",
         pets = pets,
-        // ^ 'pets' is mutable, so Soia makes an immutable shallow copy of it )
+        // ^ 'pets' is mutable, so Skir makes an immutable shallow copy of it )

 assert(pets == jade.pets)